 - The pitcher must come set by coming to a complete stop before he throws a pitch home.

-- Once the pitcher is set he can’t move his shoulders or move around unless you step off the back of the rubber.
+- Once the pitcher comes to a complete stop before delivering the pitch, he is considered set he can’t move his shoulders or move around unless you step off the back of the rubber.

-- Once you start your motion you must complete it, if you stop a balk will be called.
+- Once you start your motion, you must complete it, if you stop, then that would be considered a balk.